-- Press the standby button to bring the detector to the standby state. - The detector power cable can now be disconnected if needed. - Turn OFF the detector control unit. - Do not remove the nitrogen/dry air connection.
+- Push the standby button $oldsymbol{\Theta}$ to release it and return the detector to the standby state. - The detector power cable can now be disconnected if needed. - · Turn OFF the detector control unit. - Do not remove the nitrogen/dry air connection.
 It is a requirement that it is left at the recommended flow rate according to section 5.5.